 More than 60 percent of the nation’s nearly 70,000 transit buses run on diesel, while just 0.2 percent of buses are all-electric.
 Numerous studies have shown that inhaling diesel exhaust can cause respiratory diseases and worsen existing conditions such as asthma.
 Diesel exhaust from buses poses a particular public health risk; buses primarily travel where there are lots of people, including in the more densely-crowded areas of cities, on the busiest roads, and near schools.

 The good news is that all-electric buses are available and ready to roll, and they’re cleaner, healthier and often cheaper for transit agencies to run in the long-term.
 And with zero tailpipe emissions, electric school buses can significantly reduce people’s exposure to toxic fumes.

 “Diesel can cause a number of health problems, including asthma and cancer, and unfortunately that’s what is powering most of America’s buses,” said Alana Miller, policy analyst at Frontier Group and coauthor of the report.
 “Our report shows that all-electric buses can help cities address public health and climate concerns while saving money in the long-run.”

-The report identifies several ways Massachusetts can pay for the transition to electric buses, including using Volkswagen settlement funds, state and federal grants, and utility investments.
-The Bay State is receiving $75 million as part of the Volkswagen “Dieselgate” settlement.
+The report identifies several ways Oregon can pay for the transition to electric buses, including using Volkswagen settlement funds, state and federal grants, and utility investments.
+Oregon is receiving $72.9 million as part of the Volkswagen “Dieselgate” settlement.
 A portion of that money could be used to purchase all-electric buses and charging infrastructure.

-“Major cities across the world have committed to protecting public health and the climate by transitioning to 100 percent all-electric buses,” added Casale.
-“The T should make the same commitment.”
+“Major cities across the world have committed to protecting public health and the climate by transitioning to 100 percent all-electric buses,” added Meiffren-Swango.
+“TriMet and transit agencies across Oregon should make the same commitment.”